EdwardOst/compose-mysql/README.md

 # compose-mysql

-Docker compose for Docker Hub mysql image
+Docker compose configuration for the Docker Hub mysql image.